-- Cash and cash equivalents and investments are measured at amortized cost. - Accounts receivable are stated at amortized cost and shown net of an allowance for doubtful accounts. - Accounts payable and accrued liabilities are stated at cost.
+- Cash and investments are carried at cost. - Accounts receivable are stated at amortized cost and shown net of an allowance for doubtful accounts. - Accounts payable and accrued liabilities are stated at cost.

 (k) Measurement Uncertainty

 The preparation of financial statements in accordance with Canadian public sector accounting standards requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingencies at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Items requiring the use of significant estimates include employee future benefits, asset retirement obligation, and useful life of capital assets and programming and production assets.
 Actual results could differ from those estimates.